UCSB-AMPLab/ucsb-amplab.github.io/_pages/people.md

 #### Administration
 ##### Juan Cobo Betancourt
-***Principal Investigator***
+***PI***

 Juan Cobo Betancourt is a historian of colonial Latin America and a scholar and practitioner of digital humanities and digital public history.
-He is associate professor of History at UCSB, where he also serves director of the [Latin American and Iberian Studies Program](https://lais.ucsb.edu) and [Center for Latin American and Iberian Research](https://clair.ucsb.edu).
-Learn more about his work [here](https://www.history.ucsb.edu/faculty/juan-cobo/).
+He is associate professor of History at UCSB, where he also serves director of the [Latin American and Iberian Studies Program](https://lais.ucsb.edu) and [Center for Latin American and Iberian Research](https://clair.ucsb.edu), and co-founder of the Colombian non-profit [Neogranadina](https://neogranadina.org).
+[Learn more](https://www.history.ucsb.edu/faculty/juan-cobo/).

 ##### Camilla Falanesca
-***AMPL Lab manager***
+***AMPL lab manager***

 Camilla Falanesca is PhD student in the Department of History.
 Her historical research explores the intersection of political economy and memory studies, with a regional focus on Tunisia and Algeria between the 19th and 20th centuries.
 Her digital humanities work focuses on archival preservation and community-engaged work in Latin America, and especially Colombia.
 She is also a member of [Neogranadina](https://neogranadina.org/en).
-Learn more about her work [here](https://www.history.ucsb.edu/graduate-student/camillafalanesca/).
+[Learn more](https://www.history.ucsb.edu/graduate-student/camillafalanesca/).

 #### Researchers and collaborators
 ##### Jairo Melo Flórez
 *Digital Humanities Research Facilitator, UCSB Library*

 ##### Santiago Muñoz Arbeláez
-*Assistant Professor of History, University of Texas at Austin*
+*Assistant Professor of History, University of Texas at Austin; Co-founder, Neogranadina*

 ##### Adelaida Ávila
-*UX/UI, web design/development, and digital communication specialist*
+*UX/UI, web design/development, and digital communication specialist, Neogranadina*

 #### Graduate Students
 ##### Lee Leal-Ramírez